srosanba/sas-custom-warnings/README.md

    else if gender = 2 then sex = 'F';
 run;
 ```
 This code does not account for values of `gender` other than `1` and `2`.
-But, other values do show up in the data from time to time, be they missing, `3`, `99`, etc. The question is, how do we *easily* protect ourselves from such dastardly data?
+But, other values do show up in the data from time to time: *missing*, `3`, `99`, etc. The question is, how do we *easily* protect ourselves from such dastardly data?
 With custom WARNING messages, of course!
 ```
 data dm;
    set raw.demo;